Offline Equilibrium Finding: Algorithms for Offline Equilibrium Finding

+Once the environment model is well trained, the model can provide enough game information for equilibrium computation.
+Based on the trained environment model, we propose a general model-based framework, which can generalize any online equilibrium finding algorithm to the context of the OEF setting by replacing the actual environment with the well-trained environment model.
+To illustrate how to generalize existing online equilibrium finding algorithms to the context of the OEF setting, we instantiate three model-based algorithms: Offline Equilibrium Finding-Policy Space Response Oracles (OEF-PSRO) and Offline Equilibrium Finding-Deep CFR (OEF-CFR) algorithms, which generalize PSRO and Deep CFR to compute NEs, and Offline Equilibrium Finding-Joint Policy Space Response Oracles (OEF-JPSRO), which generalize JPSRO to compute (C)CEs.

-In PSRO, a meta-game is represented as an empirical game starting with a single policy (uniform random) and iteratively enlarging it by adding new policies (oracles) that approximate the best responses to the meta-strategies of other players.
+In PSRO or JPSRO, a meta-game is represented as an empirical game starting with a single policy (uniform random) and iteratively enlarged by adding new policies (oracles) that approximate the best responses to the meta-strategies of other players.
 It is clear that when computing the best response policy oracle, interactions with the environment are required to gain game information.
-In OEF, only an offline dataset is provided, and directly applying PSRO is not feasible.
-In OEF-PSRO, we use the trained environment model to replace the actual environment to provide the game information.
-It is a common knowledge that when computing the best response policy using DQN or other reinforcement learning algorithms, the next state and reward based on the current state and the action are needed.
+In the OEF setting, only an offline dataset is provided, and directly applying PSRO or JPSRO is not feasible.
+In OEF-PSRO and OEF-JPSRO, we use the trained environment model to replace the actual environment to provide the game information.
+It is common knowledge that when computing the best response policy using DQN or other RL algorithms, the next state and reward based on the current state and the action are required.
 Our environment model can provide such information.
 The model can also offer additional information for approximating the missing entries in the meta-game matrix using the same manner.

-Deep CFR is a variant of CFR which uses neural networks to approximate counterfactual regret values and average strategies.
+Deep CFR is a variant of CFR that uses neural networks to approximate counterfactual regret values and average strategies.
 During this approximation, the game tree has to be partially traversed to arrive at the counterfactual regret value.
 This process requires an environment to provide the necessary game information.
 Akin to OEF-PSRO, also in OEF-CFR, we use the trained environment model to replace the actual environment.
-During the traversal, the environment needs to identify the next game state and utility for the terminal game state, for which we may employ our trained environment model.
-These two algorithms are described in detail in Appendix B.
+During the traversal, the environment needs to identify the next game state and utility for the terminal game state, for which we employ our trained environment model.
+These algorithms are described in detail in Appendix~\ref{app:implementation}.